 Eisenhower National Historic Site

 This National Park Service Historic Site was the President’s weekend retreat and relaxation area but also, where he led efforts to reduce Cold War tensions.

-Jennie Wade House
+Jennie Wade House Tour

 The Jennie Wade House was actually owned by her sister, Georgia McClellan.
 It was central ground of the entire Battle.

 Gettysburg Heritage Center

-Through the eyes of civilians, you’ll get to experience what life was like in the town of Gettysburg, Pennsylvania before, during and after the battle.
-At the Gettysburg Heritage Center, you’ll learn about ordinary citizens doing extraordinary things during this massive upset.
-This self-guided tour shows artifacts, 3D programming and interactive exhibits along with a movie that lasts about an hour.
+Through the eyes of civilian locals, experience what life was like in the town of Gettysburg, Pennsylvania before, during and after the battle.

 Gettysburg Battle Theater

-We highly encourage you to check out the fully-narrated Gettysburg Diorama presenting the Battle of Gettysburg.
-It’s the only place you will be able to get a complete visual overview of the 6000+ acre battlefield.
+We highly encourage you to check out the fully-narrated Gettysburg Diorama in it’s aerial presentation of the Battle of Gettysburg.
+It’s the only place in Gettysburg where you will be able to get a complete visual overview of the 6000+ acre battlefield.

 David Wills House